Nationals vs. Yankees Player Props Betting Odds

 Judge Stats

-- Aaron Judge has 67 hits with 11 doubles, 24 home runs, 56 walks and 48 RBI.
-He's also stolen three bases.
+- Aaron Judge has recorded 70 hits with 11 doubles, 27 home runs and 56 walks.
+He has driven in 54 runs with three stolen bases.

 Judge Recent Games